pierstitus/klondiff/README.md

 As you can see the resulting diff is not necessarily smaller, though it is more true to the real changes.

-## Install
+## Install (on Linux and the like)

-Clone this repo somewhere, and make symlinks to klondiff and git-klondiff in your ~/bin.
+Clone this repo somewhere on your computer, and make symlinks to klondiff and git-klondiff in e.g. `~/bin` or `~/.local/bin` — some directory in your `$PATH` (run `echo $PATH` to see where your shell looks up your commands).
+For example:
-If you want to use a different directory on your path, change also the path in git-klondiff.

-Requires python3 and python3-breezy to be installed.
+    ln -s ~/myclones/klondiff/klondiff ~/bin/klondiff
+    ln -s ~/myclones/klondiff/git-klondiff ~/bin/git-klondiff

+Klondiff requires python3 and patiencediff; to install the latter use e.g. pip (`pip3 install patiencediff`) or apt-get the `python3-patiencediff` package on debian/ubuntu/etc.

-To run with python2 change python3 to python on the first line of patiencediff.py.
+To run with python2 change python3 to python on the first line of klonpatiencediff.py.

 ## Usage